Appeal a primary school decision

 - read our guidance on school admission appeals

-Appeal outcome
+Appeal hearing and outcome

-Last year, 91% of appeals were unsuccessful.
+Last year, 85% of appeals were unsuccessful.

-This is because in almost all cases the school or admission authority showed that they could not admit additional pupils without harming the education of the existing pupils.
+- the school was full and it could not admit additional pupils without harming the education of the existing pupils, or

 If your appeal is unsuccessful, there is no further right of appeal.
-Find out more about appeal decisions and complaints.

 Get help with your appeal